samueldy/xfce-patches/README.md

 This is a patch for the separator plugin that provides size configuration in its properties dialog.

-The spinner available in the properties dialog handles values from 1 up to 100 pixels.
-That should be enough.
+The spinner available in the properties dialog allows setting the separator instance's size ranging from 1 up to 100 pixels.
+You can now forget about stacking multiple separators just to make larger margins between panel items.

 To use the patch, drop its file into the source code directory, apply it and rebuild the modified version:
 ```